Recreational vehicle: Environmental impact

 RVs are significant emitters of air pollutants and contribute nearly 10 percent of U.S. mobile-source hydrocarbon emissions and about three percent of carbon monoxide emissions as measured in 2000.
 Because of this, they pose risk to air quality, human health and visibility in natural areas.

-The vehicles also have a large environmental impacts outside of fuel consumption both from their manufacture and use.

 The RV industry is the biggest consumer of tropical wood in the United States.
 Demand for lauan plywood for use in recreational vehicles is driving large-scale deforestation in Indonesian Borneo, destroying rainforests, peatlands, and wildlife habitats while displacing Indigenous communities.

 Although conservation groups have documented the R.V. industry’s reliance on timber from recently cleared forests, major manufacturers deny knowledge of deforested wood in their supply chains.

-Ecosystems can be damaged from RV usage through chemical pollution, soil and water degradation wildlife disruption and accelerated erosion.
-However, most studies have shown a majority of drivers deny their personal impact on the environment.

-A study from 2021 examined the environmental impacts of recreational camping in Sri Lanka’s dry-zone national parks, focusing on soil, vegetation, woody debris, litter, tree damage and campsite cleanliness.
-The findings showed significant localized degradation at both high and low-use campsites, with issues such as soil compaction, loss of woody debris, fire scars and litter diminishing natural values and negatively affecting visitor experiences, highlighting the need for stricter visitor management, education and sustainable campsite practices.